 LUCK (LUC) is an unpredictable force, and some people are naturally luckier than others.
 LUCK has some properties that other attributes do not have; see here for details.

 REPUTATION (REP) is a measure of fame, respect, influence, and contacts.
 Your REPUTATION attribute determines if people recognize or have heard of you, and determines your starting money.
 REP has elements of fame, rank, respect, social standing, and - in some settings - even credit ratings.
+REP can also be used for many of the things that a CHA check can.

 |3-5 (2d6)||Working/blue-collar class||Village|